Home » Living Healthy » National Dengue Day 2018: Top 10 Known Facts About Dengue

 Photo Credit: iStock

-1. The first thing that you must know about dengue is that it is like a flu-like disease which has symptoms very similar to the flu.
+1. The first thing that you must know about dengue presents flu-like symptoms.
 It can get severe and even potentially lethal.
-Dengue occurs after an incubation period of around 10 days after being bit by then dengue-infected mosquito.
+The incubation period for dengue is around 10 days.

-2. Severe dengue can turn to be a very fatal disease.
-If the infection is not recognized and treated on time, the disease can get worse and cause death.
-Early detection of the infection along with proper medical facility can prevent the disease from becoming too fatal.
+2. Severe dengue can turn to be fatal if not recognized and treated on time.
+Early detection of the infection along with proper medical assistance can help manage the condition.

 Also read: Dengue Can Be Fatal For Diabetics : Know How

 3. There is no medicine or any specific treatment for dengue.
 A person infected with dengue simply needs to rest and drink lots of fluids.
-In case of severe symptoms, you must get yourself hospitalised for getting proper medical aid.
+In case of severe symptoms, one may require hospitalisation.

 4. A vaccine for dengue was in fact registered in late 2015 and early 2016.
 It is called Dengvaxia (CYD-TDV) and was registered by Sanofi Pasteur in several countries.
 However, the vaccine is not introduced in many countries.
 According to the World Health Organisation (WHO), countries should consider dengue vaccine in accordance to their geographical settings where there is high burden of the disease.